 (Editor’s note: If you want your event listed, send the details to: email@example.com or firstname.lastname@example.org.
 Also, see our list of EDM events/parties here.)

-Spring break begins (semi-officially) with the Easter Break, with Easter itself on Sunday, 21 April.
-With schools out from the United Kingdom to Italy, it’s no coincidence the biggest ski/music festivals and the first of the sun/fun parties are in late April into early summer.
+Spring break began (semi-officially) with the Easter Break.
+With schools out from the United Kingdom to Italy, it’s no coincidence the biggest ski/music festivals and the first of the sun/fun parties run from now into early summer.
 (Here’s the full school holiday list for Europe.)

 As we’ve said before, there are way more festivals and parties than talent.
 So in 2019, finding your Spring Break/summer fun destination comes down to deciding which acts/DJs you want to see playing the genres you like in the locations you’re willing to spend time and money to reach.